The violence of September 15, 1963 was not isolated to the corner of 16th Street and 6th Avenue North in Birmingham.

 So we visited the archive room at the Birmingham Library.

-About five hours after the church bombing, 16 year old Johnny Robinson and four of his friends were standing near a gas station at 26th Street and 8th Avenue North, where Abraham Woods Boulevard now intersects with Carraway Boulevard near Red Mountain Expressway.
+About five hours after the church bombing, 16 year old Johnnie Robinson and four of his friends were standing near a gas station at 26th Street and 8th Avenue North, where Abraham Woods Boulevard now intersects with Carraway Boulevard near Red Mountain Expressway.

 Multiple witnesses told the FBI that a police car showed up at the scene after hearing reports of teenagers throwing rocks at cars after someone in a car threw a soda bottle at the teens.